-- aural haematoma – a large blood blister cause by rupture of small blood vessels between the skin and cartilage of the ear usually on the inner aspect – caused by scratching at the ears
+- aural haematoma – a large blood blister caused by rupture of small blood vessels between the skin and cartilage of the ear usually on the inner aspect – caused by scratching at the ears

-Skin lesions most frequently affect the ear and surrounding skin but uncommonly other areas of the body may be affected.
+Skin lesions most frequently affect the ear and surrounding skin, but uncommonly other areas of the body may be affected.

 Typical clinical signs with a history of contagion (spread) between cats or cats and dogs would suggest the involvement of ear mites.
 Over 50% of feline ear disease is caused by ear mites.
-However other conditions can result in very similar clinical signs.
+However, other conditions can result in very similar clinical signs.

 A vet can make the diagnosis by demonstrating the mite.
 This is usually straightforward and may be done either by examination of the cat’s ears with an auroscope or by microscopic examination of discharge from the ear.
-If the ears are very sore the cat may need to be sedated or given a general anaesthetic to allow the ears to be properly examined.
+If the ears are very sore, the cat may need to be sedated or given a general anaesthetic to allow the ears to be properly examined.

-A three pronged attack is required:-
+A three-pronged attack is required:-

-- treat the ears of all affected and susceptible in contact animals
+- treat the ears of all affected and susceptible in-contact animals

-- treat the skin of all affected and susceptible in contact animals
+- treat the skin of all affected and susceptible in-contact animals

 - treat the indoor environment because the mite is capable of limited survival off animals